Integralist/integralist.co.uk/content/posts/go-interfaces.md

 In this instance returning an interface allows the consumer to not have to worry about the change in underlying data types.

 > Note: it's possible the returned types could be consolidated into a single generic type struct, which means we can avoid returning an interface, but it depends on the exact scenario/use case.

-## Return Values not Pointers

-This section isn't directly related to the conversation about interface design, but it does highlight an important 'design' decision, which is: if your code returns a pointer to some data, then it means once that pointer has been passed around a few different functions, we now have multiple entities that are able to mutate that data.

-So be careful about whether you return a value (immutable) vs a pointer (mutable) as it could help reduce confusion with regards to how the data is modified by your program.

 ## Use Existing Interfaces